 Dental anxiety is common among both adults and children.
-If your child is fearful of visiting the dentist, there are several things you can do to help alleviate these feelings.
+If your child is fearful of visiting the dentist, there are several things you can do to help alleviate these feelings:

 2. Don’t spring the appointment on them at the last minute; give your child the time to prepare for it.
 Answer any questions with straightforward, matter-of-fact responses.

-If you have your own anxiety about visiting the dentist, try to keep this out of it.
+4. If you have your own anxiety about visiting the dentist, try to keep this out of it.

-Let the dentist know that your child is feeling anxious ahead of time, so the team has time to prepare.
+5. Let the dentist know that your child is feeling anxious ahead of time, so the team has time to prepare.
 Dental offices that treat children are accustomed to dealing with this.

-Bring along a favorite toy to comfort and distract your child while he or she is in the dental chair.
+6. Bring along a favorite toy to comfort and distract your child while he or she is in the dental chair.
 This can go a long way toward making him or her more comfortable.

-Experts also recommend that you bring your child along with you on your visits to the dentist.
+7. Experts also recommend that you bring your child along with you on your visits to the dentist.
 This helps kids get accustomed to the sights, sounds, and smells of the dental office.

 For more information on pediatric dentistry in Midwest City, OK, be sure to give us a call!